BGOOONZ-BLOG/bgoonz-blog2.0-v-5/src/pages/blog/interview-questions-js.md

 351. ### What is a thunk function

      A thunk is just a function which delays the evaluation of the value.
-It doesn’t take any arguments but gives the value whenever you invoke the thunk. i.e, It is used not to execute now but it will be sometime in the future.
+It doesn't take any arguments but gives the value whenever you invoke the thunk. i.e, It is used not to execute now but it will be sometime in the future.
 Let's take a synchronous example,

      ```javascript
      const add = (x, y) => x + y;